Mumbai Weather Update: City to feel the heat as maximum temperature rises to 33°C

-On Tuesday, maximum temperature in Mumbai rose to 33°C, as per India Meteorological Department's (IMD) weather forecast.
-While on the other hand, minimum temperature was 24°C.
+Mumbaikars to feel the heat as the maximum temperature on Tuesday as maximum temperature rose to 33°C, as per India Meteorological Department's (IMD) weather forecast.
+On other hand, minimum temperature was 23°C.

 The IMD on Monday predicted that average temperature in some parts of country is likely to remain above normal during the April-June period.
 The April-June seasonal average minimum and mean temperatures are also likely to be warmer than normal by 0.5 degree Celcius to 1.0 degree Celcius over most of the subdivisions of northwest, west, central, east and western peninsular India, it said.